Skip to main content

 5. 5

-Reduce draft: heel the boat using the boom as a lever, move crew weight, kedge an anchor out to deeper water and winch off
+Reduce draft: heel using the boom as a lever, move crew weight, or kedge an anchor to deeper water and winch off

 6. 6

-If stuck on a falling tide: secure the boat so it settles safely (fenders and anchor to control heel direction)
+If stuck on a falling tide: secure the boat to settle safely (fenders + anchor to control heel)

 7. 7

-Call for tow assistance if needed — agree salvage terms BEFORE accepting a line
+Call for a tow if needed — agree salvage terms BEFORE accepting a line

 8. 8

-Once free, check hull, rudder, and keel thoroughly before continuing passage
+Once free, check hull, rudder, and keel before continuing

 1. 1

-Ensure scene safety — do not become a second casualty
+Ensure scene safety — don't become a second casualty

 2. 2